 My area of special interest is in the multidisciplinary management of complex and recurrent hernia disease.
 My techniques for hernia management are at the forefront of evidence-based surgical care and I am active in the research and development of these new techniques.

 I have a very strong commitment to both public and private health care.
 My public appointments are at Blacktown Hospital and Hawkesbury Hospital.
-My private appointments are at the Hospital for Specialist Surgery (HSS), Hawkesbury Hospital and Norwest Private Hospital.
+My private appointments are at the Lakeview Private Hospital, Hawkesbury Hospital and Norwest Private Hospital.
 I have active memberships with General Surgeons Australia and the Conjoint Committee for the Recognition of Training in Gastrointestinal Endoscopy.
 I am also active in the training, development and education of trainees for the Royal Australasian College of Surgeons.

 I completely understand the anxiety and apprehension of having a problem that may require surgery and the uncertainty this can create.
 I am a firm believer in the value of high quality, plain English communication with my patients, as I feel this is the key to achieving realistic goals in the management of surgical problems.